anbaretto/tic-tac-godot/README.md

 That means, a well-tested and validated (business) game rules, independent of game engines inner and crazy workings.

 So this project has different "moving pieces":
-- `TicTacToe`: a .NET project that provides a "tic-tac-toe engine", including concepts of Players, Making Moves, and Match.
+- `TicTacToe.TicTacToe`: a .NET project that provides the "tic-tac-toe engine", including concepts of Players, Making Moves, and Match.
 - `TicTacToe.Tests`: a .Net project with [unit-tests](https://en.wikipedia.org/wiki/Unit_testing) that validate the game rules.
 - `TicTacToe.ConsoleApp`: a simple windows console application to play the game.
 - `Godot Project`: a game made with Godot that uses the "tic-tac-toe engine" and adds "more interesting" inputs and feedbacks.
 Moreover, I implemented two "modes" in this Godot project:
-  - "Basic mode", featuring simple Grid UI and big gray buttons you can click to make moves.
+  - "Basic mode", featuring simple Grid UI and big grey buttons you can click to make moves.
-  - "Cannon mode", featuring -- you guessed it -- firing with cannons to make mokes in a 3D board.
+  - "Cannon mode", featuring -- you guessed it -- firing with cannons to make moves in a 3D board.

 In case you want to know more, I detail them further in the next section.